 Osteoarthritis is defined as a joint disease with deterioration of the joint and abnormal bone formation.
 OA is present when the endings of the bones - called cartilage, which normally cushion the bones - no longer do their jobs.
-The ends of the bones rub together and the cartilage wears away.
+The ends of the bones rub together, and the cartilage wears away.

 Two common types of arthritis are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis is the more common type of arthritis in the individual over the age of 50.
-Rheumatoid arthritis, a chronic destructive, sometimes deforming disease, attacks the collagen in the body especially in the joints.
+Rheumatoid arthritis - a chronic destructive, sometimes deforming disease - attacks the collagen in the body, especially in the joints.
 Rheumatoid arthritis is associated with widespread symptoms such as fatigue, fever, poor appetite, neuropathy, splenomegaly and adenopathy.
 Other diseases that affect the joints include gout, lupus, scleroderma and fibromyalgia.

 Immobility, a major complication of arthritis, leads to less activity which is associated with many complications including worsening of joint stiffness, increased blood pressure, increased blood glucose and weight gain.
 Immobility leads to decreased physical activity - resulting in deconditioning.
 As deconditioning sets in, weakness and functional decline follow.
-The cascade that arthritis starts is associated with a decrease in quality of life.
+This cascade that arthritis is associated with leads to a decrease in quality of life.
 Lack of physical activity is detrimental to the body and increases the risk of many fatal diseases such as diabetes, high cholesterol, hypertension and heart disease.

-Physical exam shows that there is enlargement of the distal interphalangeal joints (Heberden’s nodes) and the carpometacarpal joints of both hands.
+Physical exam shows that there is enlargement of the distal interphalangeal joints (Heberden’s nodes) and the carpometacarpal (CMC) joints of both hands.

 The most common joint of the hand affected by OA is the distal interphalangeal joint and the second most commonly affected joint is the CMC.
 The proximal interphalangeal joint and the metacarpophalangeal joint are more commonly affected by rheumatoid arthritis.

 The goal for the patient will be to reduce pain and help restore function.
-Treatment options for this patient include: the use of finger or wrist splints, heat treatment, topical medications, occupational therapy to provide exercises, pain medication, steroid injections or surgery (joint fusion or joint reconstruction).
+Treatment options for this patient include the use of finger or wrist splints, heat treatment, topical medications, occupational therapy to provide exercises, pain medication, steroid injections or surgery (joint fusion or joint reconstruction).

 This symposium looked at the top barriers to and strategies for improving early assessment and treatment of OA.
 It specifically discussed the nurse’s role in reducing the disability caused by OA.
 Some of the barriers identified included items at the organizational level such as lack of provider time, lack of patient educational material, no reimbursement for an OA chronic disease model, and lack of financing for nursing intervention and nurse-managed care.